ToddE/pifigo/README.md

     ```
     This will generate binaries like `pifigo_1.0.0_linux_armv6`, `pifigo_1.0.0_linux_armv7`, `pifigo_1.0.0_linux_arm64` in your `pifigo/releases/` directory.

-3.  **Choose the correct binary:** Select the binary matching your device's OS bitness and ARM version from the `releases/` directory.
+3.  **Choose the correct binary:** Select the binary matching your device's OS type and ARM version from the `releases/` directory.

 4.  **Transfer files to your device:**